Political analyst says candidates hit with residential lawsuits need to 'be honest' about where they live

 "If someone is truly politically minded and truly looking at running, redistricting should not catch them by surprise," he said.

-He also stated that residential challenges can weaken voter confidence among a candidate and is a red flag to judges that are hearing the cases.
+He also stated that residential challenges can weaken voter confidence in a candidate and is a red flag to judges who are hearing the cases.
 He advises candidates to be honest about their residencies.

 "Just tell the truth.
 Be honest.
 Most judges are not going to be heavy-handed about these things if you have legitimate evidence that what you've done is within the law," Hartman said.